mirzayasirabdullahbaig07/Data_Science/readme.md

 ## 📌 Final Goal

-Secure an advanced engineering position where I contribute to designing backend systems at scale — and apply for **top tech companies** or research-based MS in CS (2026).
+Secure an advanced engineering position where I contribute to designing backend systems at scale — and apply for **top tech companies** or research-based **MS in Computer Science (2026)**.

 ---

 > "First make it work.
 Then make it right.
-Then make it fast." — Kent Beck
+Then make it fast." — *Kent Beck*